youcefkacemDev/library-system-management/README.md

-1 -> please loade the logo of our application to put it in the header :
+1 -> please load the logo of our application to put it in the header :
 2 -> I am with the header right now ...
 3 -> add the styling to the pages
 4 -> set the login system and session for the pages for security 5 -> set autoLoaderClass file
 6 -> add the database connection class
+7 -> set the query for get categories ,books ,lends
+8 -> add tables for printing the data from database tables 9 -> now we set the home page
+10 -> add the sql file to the project(please execute query by query not all at the same time)